Edyta Górniak: Later career

 In 2014, Górniak signed a new record deal with Universal Music and began works on new electro-pop album.
 She only released four singles from these sessions: Your High with two different videos, Glow On (both in 2014), Oczyszczenie (2015) and Grateful (2016).
 The latter she submitted for the Polish national final of Eurovision Song Contest 2016, where she finished in third place.
 In the meantime she returned to The Voice of Poland as a judge for seasons 5 (in 2014) and 6 (in 2015).
 In 2016, she became a judge of the new Polish TV music talent show for children and teenagers Hit, Hit, Hurra! and in 2017 she was announced as a coach of the first season of The Voice Kids in Poland.
 She coached Roksana Węgiel, who won the first season of The Voice Kids.
 Later Roksana Węgiel won the Junior Eurovision Song Contest 2018 in Minsk, Belarus.
 Górniak also released new singles: Andromeda with Donatan (2017), Dom dobrych drzew ("House of good trees") (2018) and Tylko ty ("Only You") (2018), which is a Polish version of The Andrews Sisters' "Bei Mir Bistu Shein", released for a movie "Dywizjon 303.
 Historia prawdziwa".

-In November 2018, she performed at a special concert "Sto lat" held at the Royal Albert Hall in London to celebrate the one-hundredth anniversary of Poland regaining independence.
+In November 2018, she performed at a special concert "Sto lat" held at the Royal Albert Hall in London to celebrate the 100th anniversary of Poland regaining independence.
 In 2019, she was a contestant in the Polish edition of the TV show "The Mole".
-On August 10, 2020, it was announced that Górniak will appear in the eleventh season of The Voice of Poland show as a coach, for her fourth season.
+On August 10, 2020, it was announced that Górniak would appear in the eleventh season of The Voice of Poland show as a coach, for her fourth season.

 Her career suffered considerably when she began spreading conspiracy theories about COVID-19, among others.

+In 2024, Górniak released her second Christmas album My Favourite Winter.
+In 2026, SkyShowtime released a two-part documentary about her titled Edyta Górniak.